Epizod

-Epizod (Bulgarian:Епизод) is a Bulgarian heavy metal band formed in 1983 in Sofia.
+Epizod (Bulgarian: Епизод) is a Bulgarian heavy metal band formed in 1983 in Sofia.
 The first songs of the band were inspired by the French poet François Villon.
 Epizod are famous in Bulgaria for their concerts which include theatre, an Orthodox church choir, and an ensemble for Bulgarian folk songs and dances.

 History

-80s-1993
+1980s–1993

 Since 1983 different musicians from the 'Emil Shekerdzhiyski' culture club in Sofia had played different music styles under the name 'Epizod.
 At that time the drummer was Panayot Kerelezov.
 When Rosen Doychinov (keyboards) and Miroslav Galabov (guitar) joined him and began to write their first original songs on lyrics by François Villon with the help of Simeon Hristov (bass guitar) who joined later the actual rock and metal band had its direction.
 They only needed a lead singer and so in 1989 Dimitar Argirov (then a student in the Medical University, Sofia) was found.
 It was going to be their very first album Pray!.
 Later during a concert it was announced the replacing of P. Kerelezov with new drummer Stoyan Petrov who played the second part of it.
 In October 1990, the British BBC filmed Epizod's concert at the National Palace of Culture in Sofia.
 After the change of the political regime in Bulgaria most of the band members emigrated in Western countries (Netherlands, Canada, Italy).
 Later M. Galabov returned to Bulgaria and together with S. Hristov (who remained in homeland at that time) found new musicians to fill the band: Vasil Kalpachki (vocals), Emil Tasev (drums) and Dragomir Draganov (guitar), who recorded the album together.

 Two years later, in 1992 Vasil Kalpachki left them and the group recorded their second album Dead Among the Dead (with lyrics by Charles Baudelaire and François Villon) sung by guitarist M. Galabov.
 Later in 1993 they disbanded for about 3 years.

-1996-2009
+1996–2009

 In 1996 S. Hristov and Dr. Draganov started work on songs from the album The Time Has Come with lyrics by the French classical poets François Villon and Pierre de Ronsard.
 They found their new singer Emil Chendov and drummer St. Petrov returned as well.
 The band toured with various keyboardists.
 Later E. Chendov briefly left the band and in 1999 they released a new album 'Respect' with singer Nikolay Urumov instead, leaving the previous album unreleased.
+Respekt featured two songs based on translations of the works of Moliere and Joachim du Bellay, but otherwise contained original material, written by Hristov and Draganov.